 WARNING!
 Overexposure to vibration can lead to circulatory damage or nerve damage in people who have impaired circulation.
 Contact your doctor if you experience symptoms of overexposure to vibration.
 Such symptoms include numbness, loss of feeling, tingling, pricking, pain, loss of strength, changes in skin colour or condition.
 These symptoms normally appear in the fingers, hands or wrists.
-These symptoms may be increased in cold temperatures.
+The risk increases at low temperatures.